pydicom/pynetdicom/docs/examples/qr_move.rst

-Associate with a peer DICOM Application Entity and request it send all SOP Instances for the patient with *Patient ID* '1234567' belonging to the series with *Study Instance UID* '1.2.3' and *Series Instance UID* '1.2.3.4' to the Storage SCP with AE title b'STORE_SCP'.
+Associate with a peer DICOM Application Entity and request it send all SOP Instances for the patient with *Patient ID* '1234567' belonging to the series with *Study Instance UID* '1.2.3' and *Series Instance UID* '1.2.3.4' to a separate Storage SCP with AE title b'STORE_SCP'.

 .. code-block:: python